Test-Automation-Crash-Course-24-10-22/team_11/README.md

 Verify the opportunity to select the checkbox [Remember Password].

-"Verify the user can call the sighup popup window with the button [Signup]
+Verify the user can call the sighup popup window with the button [Signup]

 Executing the Tests: